 North American Food

 And on the East Coast, the Iroquois and the Algonquin ate venison (deer meat) and fish, and also pigeon and turkey and rabbit.
 Sometimes they ate bear, which was important even though it was hard to get, because it had a lot of fat, and the deer and fish didn't.
-Like the Californians, they gathered acorns to make bread, and they also made bread out of sunflower seeds.
-To sweeten their food, they used maple sugar and maple syrup, and also wild honey.
+Like the Californians, they gathered acorns to make bread, and they also made bread out of sunflower seeds and chestnuts.
+To sweeten their food, East Coast people used maple sugar and maple syrup, and also wild honey.
 Cooks put maple sugar in bread, stew, tea, and vegetables, and people sprinkled it on top of their berries.
-In the south-east, Cherokee people ate a lot of turtle, fish, and venison, sweet potatoes and also acorn bread.
+In the south-east, Cherokee people ate a lot of turtle, fish, and venison, sweet potatoes and also acorn and chestnut bread.

 An important food for people who were travelling or hunting was pemmican, a sort of energy bar made of berries and chopped meat, that people could eat without having to stop and cook anything.

 Farming soon spread to other parts of North America, and by 1000 AD most people in the Mississippi Valley and along the East Coast were eating a lot of corn, beans and squash (the Three Sisters) along with their wild food.
+The Cherokee and Mississippi people grew sweet potatoes and peanuts, too.
 Along the East Coast, people also ate a lot of sunflower seeds that they grew, and used sunflower oil.